UNIMOONnetwork/unimoon-chain/docs/src/developing/plugins/accountsdb_plugin.md

 A plugin implementation can implement the `on_load` method to initialize itself.
 This function is invoked after a plugin is dynamically loaded into the validator when it starts.
-The configuration of the plugin is controlled by a configuration file in JSON format.
-The JSON file must have a field `libpath` that points to the full path name of the shared library implementing the plugin, and may have other configuration information, like connection parameters for the external database.
+The configuration of the plugin is controlled by a configuration file in JSON5 format.
+The JSON5 file must have a field `libpath` that points to the full path name of the shared library implementing the plugin, and may have other configuration information, like connection parameters for the external database.
 The plugin configuration file is specified by the validator's CLI